andreasjordan/PowerShell-for-DBAs/Db2/README.md

 ### IBM Db2 11.5.7.0 Client

-I use the IBM Db2 11.5.7.0 Client Client in my lab, as it is included in the software package.
+I use the IBM Db2 11.5.7.0 Client in my lab, as it is included in the software package.
 See my install script [Client.ps1](Client.ps1) in this folder for details.

 The included DLL has a non-solvable dependency to [Microsoft.ReportingServices.Interfaces, Version=10.0.0.0], but this can be ignored on Add-Type as the needed dll is loaded anyway.
 See [this discussion](https://community.oracle.com/tech/developers/discussion/4502297) for details and [Application.ps1](Application.ps1) for the code to ignore the error.
 But you can also get the needed DLL from Reporting Services of SQL Server 2008 R2.